Hamburger Menu IconMenu Close Icon

 There are four types of cerebral palsy:

-People with symptoms of spastic cerebral palsy have stiff muscles which cause jerky or difficult movements.
-This is the most common type of cerebral palsy, accounting for about 75% of all people diagnosed with this condition.
+People experiencing cerebral palsy symptoms of the spastic type have stiff and tight muscles, resulting in jerky or awkward movements.
+This is the most common form, affecting approximately 75% of all individuals with cerebral palsy.

 2. Dyskinetic cerebral palsy:

-People with mixed cerebral palsy have symptoms of two or more types of cerebral palsy.
-The most common form of mixed cerebral palsy is spastic-dyskinetic.
+Individuals with mixed cerebral palsy symptoms display characteristics of two or more cerebral palsy types.
+The most common form of mixed cerebral palsy is a combination of spastic and dyskinetic types.

 The primary signs of cerebral palsy in infants are delays in reaching motor or movement-related milestones, like rolling over, sitting, or using a pincer grasp.
 Infants with cerebral palsy may be overly stiff or floppy, and they may not lift their heads properly.